Clarivate Analytics Software Engineer Salary in Greater Bengaluru | ₹145K-₹1.25M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at Clarivate Analytics totals ₹1.25M per year.
-View the base salary, stock, and bonus breakdowns for Clarivate Analytics's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Clarivate Analytics's total compensation packages.
 Last updated: 10/1/2025

 Company